 Don’t forget to download the Excel Checklist Template file.

-Usage is very simple: when you do a thing, checkmark it, if you didn’t do it, put a cross in it, and if you didn’t have to do it because it wasn’t applicable on that day, simply add a dash.
-The dash tells you that you had a conscious thought that the action wasn’t needed.
-If you are looking for more complex templates, see the link in the Resources section below to the site Vertex42.
+Usage is straightforward: when you do a thing, checkmark it; if you didn’t do it, put a cross in it, and if you didn’t have to do it because it wasn’t applicable on that day, put a dash.
+The dash tells you that you had a conscious thought about that action, and concluded that you can skip it.
+If you are looking for more complex templates, see the Resources section’s link below to the site Vertex42.
 No matter what you do, remember: Keep It Simple!
 Good luck!

 Other Checklist Resources